-Getting out of debt is entirely doable, even when you’re working with a low income.
-We’ve put together six tips to help you create a debt management plan and learn the best ways to take control of your financial life.
+Managing your monthly bills on a lower income can feel overwhelming.
+But taking control of your finances and paying down what you owe is entirely doable.
+We’ve put together six tips to help you create a debt management plan and get started on the road to financial freedom.
 You CAN do this!
 Let’s show you how.

-Build up a month’s worth of expenses in savings, which is your spending limit for the first month’s budget.
+Start by saving up a month’s worth of expenses in your savings, which is your spending limit for the first month’s budget.
 Budget every dollar on paper — prioritizing your bills and savings account — until you’ve spent the savings.
 Since you’ll be living off last month’s income, you’ll start saving entire future paychecks for later use.

 It’s easy to take a chunk out of your debt when you’re focused on paying off one debt at a time.
 While you’ll still need to make minimum payments on every bill, you can focus on paying more than the minimum on one debt until it’s completely paid off, then do the same until you pay off each one.